learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 plt.scatter(X[:, 0], X[:, 1], c=y, s=10);
 ```

-Nexts, we'll use `AgglomerativeClustering` with one parameter `n_clusters=3` to run the algorithm.
+Nexts, we'll use `AgglomerativeClustering` with one parameter, `n_clusters=3`, to run the algorithm.
 Not specifying a linkage function will lead to the usage of the `'wald'` linkage criterion.

 Run the cell below.
 This cell will:

-- Instantiate an `AgglomerativeClustering` object and set the number of clusters it will stop at at 3
+- Instantiate an `AgglomerativeClustering` object and set the number of clusters it will stop at to 3
 - Fit the clustering object to the data and then assign predictions for each point
-- Visualize the data, with the color signifying the predictions made by our clustering algorithm.
+- Visualize the data with the color signifying the predictions made by our clustering algorithm.

 ```python